smithc36-tcd/hpc-group/ass_1.md

 ### Task 4.3
 **What region (array size, stride) gets the most consistently high performance (ignoring spikes in the graph that are noisy results...)?
 What is the read bandwidth reported?**

 Small arrays with low stride is the consistently most high performing region.
-The read bandwidth is up to $1.2 \cdot 10^5$ MB/s.
+The read bandwidth is up to 103469 MB/s.

 ### Task 4.4
 **What region (array size, stride) gets the most consistently low performance (Ignoring spikes in the graph that are noisy results...)?
 What is the read bandwidth reported?**

 High stride and large array size is the consistently most low performing region.
-The read bandwidth is
+The read bandwidth is 2907 MB/s at the lowest.

 ### Task 4.5
 **When you look at the graph for stride=1, you (should) see relatively high